greeny277/inductive_logic_programming/doc/notizen.md

 The programming language *Prolog* has a logic-based programming paradigm and represents facts and statements as horn clauses because they can be checked by *breadth-first search*.
-The statement in Equation \ref{al:ex1} says that someone is a daughter, when the statements that the person is female and has parents become true.
+The statement in Equation \ref{al:ex1} says that someone is a daughter, if that person is female and has a parent.
 \begin{align}
 	\label{al:ex1}
 	daugther(X, Y) \leftarrow female(X) \land parent(Y,X)\\